schematics/schematics/docs/usage/exporting.rst

 ===============

 To export data is basically to convert from one form to another.
-Schematics can convert data into simple Python types or a langauge agnostic format.
+Schematics can convert data into simple Python types or a language agnostic format.
 We refer to the native serialization as `to_native`, but we refer to the language agnostic format as `primitive`, since it has removed all dependencies on Python.